 - List of study programmes the student intends on applying for (as well as application dates and tuition fees)

-- Proof of acceptance for the study programme starting in the application (between February and May 2022)
+- Proof of acceptance for the study programme stated in the application (between February and May/ June 2022)

 - Email correspondence with the institution in France (to be submitted during the application process)